kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

   ]
 }
 ```

+[Lightning CSS](https://lightningcss.dev) is an extremely fast CSS parser, transformer, and minifier written in Rust.
+It lets you use modern CSS features and future syntax today.
+Features such as CSS nesting, custom media queries, high gamut color spaces, logical properties, and new selector features are automatically converted to more compatible syntax based on your browser targets.
+Lightning CSS includes a standalone CLI that can be used to compile, minify, and bundle CSS files: `lightningcss --minify --bundle --targets 'defaults' input.css -o output.css`.

+- Transpiling modern CSS syntax to support older browsers, including vendor prefixing and syntax lowering.
+- Supports bundling dependencies referenced by CSS `@import` rules into a single output file.
+- Optimize your CSS to make it smaller.

 ### What is core-js
 `core-js` is the most popular and the most universal polyfill of the JavaScript standard library, which provides support for the latest ECMAScript standard and proposals, from ancient ES5 features to bleeding edge features.
 It is one of the main reasons why developers can use modern ECMAScript features in their development process each day for many years, but most developers just don't know that they have this possibility because of `core-js` since they use `core-js` indirectly as it's provided by their transpilers or frameworks.